yashnavgire/Problem-solving/c++/dp/theory.md

 Form2: ending/starting at i
-1. overlapping sub-problem from all possible subsequence from (i,j) [any combination from (i,j) with order maintained, i.e non-contigous and elements can be skipped + order of elements wrt original array mandatory]
+1. overlapping sub-problem from all possible subsequence from (i,j) which includes j in all combination [i.e any combination from (i,j) including j, i.e non-contigous and elements can be skipped + order of elements wrt original array mandatory/not-mandatory]

 2. states:
 dp(index, constraint_optional) - best ans with combinations starting/ending at index(inclusion of index is mandatory in all combinations out of which best is selected to form this dp state)